 Physicians are primarily focused on treating illness, not the maintenance of health.
 It is difficult for doctors to offer patients an overall assessment of health and a simple way to see health improving with walking and other positive lifestyle choices.

 iHeart uses a fingertip pulse sensor, a 30 second test and a mobile app to provide an indication of overall health. iHeart measures Aortic Stiffness, accepted by medical scientists to predict risk of death from all causes.
 Aortic Stiffness is linked to stiffness of the spinal column, internal organ function and circulation of cerebrospinal fluid to the brain.
 Aortic Stiffness is known to predict risk of heart disease and dementia later in life for individuals in their 30’s.

 Aortic Stiffness improved with exercise (including walking), a diet rich in omega-3 fatty acids and stress reduction. iHeart is intended to guide people to make healthy lifestyle choices in order to feel better and live longer.

 iHeart Internal Age App

 iHeart is currently only available on iPhone 4S and newer generations, as well as iPad 3rd Gen and up.
-Android is currently being developed and will be available in early 2017.
+Android is currently being developed and will be available in Spring 2017.

 The iHeart device uses Bluetooth Low Energy (4.0) to connect to your smartphone/tablet and is compatible with iPhone 4S and newer models, and iPad 3rd Generation and newer models.